Contact us

 How to minimise tax when selling your business

 From the seller's perspective, the price received for the business may be considered capital proceeds for CGT purposes, which can have different tax treatment depending on whether the asset is a CGT or a revenue asset.
-At CTK Accounting, we can advise on the most tax-efficient allocation of the purchase price, taking into account factors such as pre-CGT assets, available capital losses, and small business CGT concessions.
+Factors such as pre-CGT assets, available capital losses, and small business CGT concessions must be considered.

 How to minimise tax when buying a business